-GASB Statement No. 77, "Tax Abatement Disclosures."
+In August 2015, GASB issued Statement No. 77, "Tax Abatement Disclosures."
 This Statement defines a tax abatement as resulting from an agreement between a government and an individual or entity in which the government promises to forgo tax revenues and the individual or entity promises to subsequently take a specific action that contributes to economic development or otherwise benefits the government or its citizens.
 This Statement requires disclosure of tax abatement information about (1) a reporting government's own tax abatement agreements and (2) those that are entered into by other governments and that reduce the reporting government's tax revenues.
-The requirements of this statement are effective for financial statements for periods beginning after December 15, 2015.
+The requirements of this statement are effective for financial statements for periods beginning after December 15, 2015, which requires the County and the Successor Agency to implement this statement in fiscal year 2016-17.